 15 of 15

-Indeed, we saved the most impressive elderflower cocktail for the end.
+The most impressive elderflower cocktail is saved for the end.
 The aura in me recipe comes from the Greek islands and one imaginative bartender's flavor experiments.

 Bols Genever forms the recipe's base and elderflower syrup takes care of the floral aspects.
 Pine honey controls the sweetness and egg white gives us its signature foam.
 Yet, it is the pink pepper and cardamom that make this cocktail a showstopper.